 Politicians react to suspicious packages sent to Obama, Clinton, CNN

-The suspicious packages sent to the homes of former President Barack Obama and Hillary Clinton and to the Time Warner Center in New York where CNN is located Wednesday elicited reactions from politicians across the aisle, many of whom condemned the incidents.
+The suspicious packages sent to the homes of former President Barack Obama and Hillary Clinton and to the Time Warner Center in New York where —CNN is located — Wednesday elicited reactions from politicians across the aisle, many of whom condemned the incidents.

-The packages sent to Obama and Clinton were identified by Secret Service officials as "potential explosive devices," and arrived just days after an explosive device was found at billionaire George Soros' home in Bedford, New York.
-It wasn't immediately clear if the incidents are related.
+The packages sent to Obama and Clinton were identified by Secret Service officials as "potential explosive devices," and arrived after an explosive device was found at billionaire George Soros' home in Bedford, New York earlier this week.
+It's not immediately clear if the incidents are related.

 Read on for a look at what politicians are saying about the incident.